DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

-and social contacts, especially given the significance of kinship networks in Aboriginal culture.[^10] The near-ubiquity of mobile phone ownership amongst Aboriginal people in remote Australia, in contrast to the relatively-low uptake of other communications arrangements in these communities, led Brady, Dyson and Asela to conclude that mobile telephony is the most appropriate ‘fit’ for this population.
+and social contacts, especially given the significance of kinship networks in Aboriginal culture.[^10] The near-ubiquity of mobile phone ownership amongst Aboriginal people in remote Australia, in contrast to the relatively low uptake of other communications arrangements in these communities, led Brady, Dyson and Asela to conclude that mobile telephony is the most appropriate ‘fit’ for this population.
 They state:
 ‘Contrasting the enthusiasm for mobile phones and other ICT deemed